CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_08_Lab1_Ex03_Connect_Linux.md

     >**Note:** You can also copy from the notepad you have pasted earlier.

-1. Once the script is pasted in and adjusted, press Enter.
+1. Once the script is pasted in and adjusted, press **Enter**.
 The script will run against your Linux server remotely.
 When the script processes properly, it should look like this screen:

    ![](../Media/lab8-s52.png)

+### Task 2: Connect a Linux Host using the Common Event Format connector

+In this task, you will connect a Linux host to Microsoft Sentinel with the Common Event Format (CEF) connector.

 1. Navigate to **Microsoft Defender** portal, in the Microsoft Sentinel left navigation menu, scroll down to the **Content management** section and select **Content Hub (1)**.